nict-wisdom/rannc-examples/bert/README.md

 In `take_optimizer_step()`, the original script explictly performs allreduce by directly manipulating data on CUDA device memory.
 However, it does not work with RaNNC because RaNNC relies on its own memory management.
-Instead, you can use a utility function `allreduce_grads_rannc()`.
+Instead, you can use the utility function `allreduce_grads_rannc()`.

 ```python
 had_overflow = allreduce_grads_rannc(model, optimizer, 1./args.gradient_accumulation_steps)
 ```

 This function *allreduce*s gradients across processes.
-When the mixed precision using *apex amp* is enabled, it properly manages the gradient scaling and detects overflow.
+When mixed precision using *apex amp* is enabled, it properly manages the gradient scaling and detects overflow.

 ### Gradient clipping